Vegan Chocolate Cupcakes

 - Once the cupcakes cool down completely, frost each of them with coconut cream frosting.

-Leftovers can be stored in a sealed container in the fridge for up to 3 days.
+- Leftovers can be stored in a sealed container in the fridge for 3-5 days.